 Today, the ideas range from restoring solvency with minimal changes to scrapping the system entirely for something modeled after IRAs or 401(k)s.
 This broad spectrum was clearly reflected in the report of a 1997 Social Security Advisory Council.
 Three very different plans were presented, none of which received a majority's endorsement.
-Similar diversity is reflected in the many reform bills introduced in the 105th, 106th, and 107th Congresses.
-In his last three years in office, former President Clinton also heightened the issue.
-He proposed using the Social Security portion of the looming budget surpluses to buy down the federal debt and crediting the system with the reductions - what effectively would be general fund infusions to the system.
+Similar diversity is reflected in the many reform bills introduced in the 105th, 106th, 107th and 108th Congresses.
+In his last three years in office, former President Clinton also highlighted the issue.
+He proposed using the Social Security portion of then-projected budget surpluses to buy down the federal debt while crediting the system with the reductions - what effectively would be general fund infusions to the system.